yontank/FoodCalories/README.md

 This is an active development project.
 Check the repository for the latest updates and features.

-## License

-Not specified - See LICENSE file if present.

 ## Contributing

 Contributions are welcome.
 Please ensure code follows the existing project structure and conventions.